Chigozie0706/eventchain/README.md

 ## How It Works

-1. **Deploy the Contract**: Deploy `CeAffairs` to the Celo blockchain with the cUSD contract address as a parameter.
+1. **Deploy the Contract**: Deploy `EventChain` to the Celo blockchain with the cUSD contract address as a parameter.
 2. **Create Events**: Users can create events by calling `createEvent`.
 3. **View Events**: Users can fetch event details using `getEventById` or list all events using `getAllEvents`.
 4. **Buy Tickets**: Users can purchase tickets using `buyTicket`, which transfers cUSD to the event creator.